Bachelor of Psychological Science (Hons)

 Dane, S.K., Masser, B.M., MacDonald, G., & Duck, J.M.
 (2010).
 Not so private lives: National findings on the relationships and well-being of same-sex attracted Australians (version 1.1).
 The University of Queensland, Australia: School of Psychology Publications.

 Chapters include findings on preferred timing of disclosure of sexuality, marriage vs. civil unions, perceptions of how others value same-sex relationships, numbers living with children, the role of heterosexual acceptance over and above support from similar others, and psychological well-being.

 Minority group status, concealable stigma, intergroup anxiety, social acceptance and wellbeing

 The internet and social inclusion

 Dane, S. K., Fischle, M., Stenner, K., & Hobman, E. V. (under review).
-The reciprocal relationshps between respectful treatment, standard of living and subjective well-being.
-British Journal of Social Psychology.
+The reciprocal relationships between respectful treatment, standard of living and subjective well-being.

 Mason, C, O'Brien-McInally, B., & Dane, S. (2014).
 High-level stakeholders insights on readying Australia for next generation broadband.
 Australian Journal of Telecommunications and the Digital Economy, 2, 1- 23.